apragacz/django-rest-registration/docs/quickstart.rst

         'rest_registration',
     )

-After that, you can use the urls in your Django urlconfig, for instance (using new Django 2.x syntax):
+After that, you can use the urls in your Django urlconfig, for instance:

 .. code:: python